WStrellis/az-400-notes/instrumentation_strategy.md

 - Blob Container - logs are stored in year, month, day , and hour folders
 - Linux - logs are stored in underlying docker container that runs the app

+# App Center
+App Center is used to develop, build, test, and deploy mobile apps.
+It supports iOS, Android, UWP( universal windows platform), and tvOS apps.
+They  can be build in any language.

+*Continuous Integration* - the practice of frequently running source code through various processes to ensure it is in a known-working state.

+*Continuous Delivery* - the ability to deploy a new version of an app automatically to multiple environments.

+### App Center Test
+Runs automated UI tests on native and hybrid mobile apps.
+Run agains physical devices in a MS data center.
+- test results are maintained for six months

+*Device Configuration* - combination of device model and operating system version

+*Device Tier* - tests can be run on a variety of real devices
+- Tier 1 - popular mobile devices
+- Tier 2 - less popular
+- Tier 3 - uncommon devices

+*Device Set* - collection of Device Configurations

+### Distribution
+Apps can be distrubuted to users or an app store.
+- *Distribution Group* - a collection of users who have access to a specific build(s) of an app.
+Members of a Distribution Group will receive email notifications about new releases.
+    - Private - only users invited by email can access releases
+    - Public - allows unauthenticated installed of a release from public links
+- *Shared Distribution Group* - A Distribution Group that is used for multiple apps

+### Diagnostics
+The App Center SDK is available with resources to send app crash logs to App Center for analysis.
+- data can be stored for 90 or 28 days